Sport in South Australia: Rugby union

 South Australian Rugby Union or "SA Rugby" is the governing body in the state.

-Adelaide also hosts a rugby sevens tournament.
+Adelaide also hosted a rugby sevens tournament until 2011.
 The tournament consists of multiple national teams of seven players that represent their country.

 American football

 Gridiron is played in the South Australian Gridiron Association.
 Current teams are the Southern District Oilers, South City Chiefs, Eastside Razorbacks, Port Adelaide Spartans and the Adelaide Eagles.

 South Australia also fields a state team known as the SA Swarm.